 This page is an unofficial, subject to change, work in progress,

-Gawk 4.1.3 is the current release.
+Gawk 4.1.4 is the current release.
 The manual was published at the

 Volunteer needed: I would love to find someone to build

-gawk with Visual Studio (at least VS 2010) under
+gawk with Visual Studio (at least VS 2012) under

 Windows and maintain a native Win32 version.

 Some nice things have happened in the master branch:

 - Fix some of the problems with comments in the pretty printer in the

 master branch.
 This is mostly done; some work on the code for